MultiverseLearningProducts/swe/src/mod2/wk1/day5.md

 In addition, `getDay()` is returning "4" and not "Thursday".
 This is because the days in JavaScript are represented by the integers 0-6.
 Zero is Monday, six is Sunday.

-## Assignment

-Keep working with the date code and the information above to create a string that reads:

-`The date is: Thursday, January 25th, 2021`

 # Lesson 3

 ## Learning Objectives